Straw hat: History

 The mokorotlo, a local design of a straw hat, is the national symbol of the Basotho and Lesotho peoples, and of the nation of Lesotho.
 It is displayed on Lesotho license plates.

 Betsey Metcalf Baker (née Betsey Metcalf; 1786–1867) was a manufacturer of straw bonnets, entrepreneur, and social activist based in Providence, Rhode Island and Westwood, Massachusetts.
 At age twelve, she developed a technique for braiding straw, allowing her to emulate the styles of expensive straw bonnets and make them accessible to working-class women.
 Rather than patent her technique, Baker taught the women in her community how to make straw bonnets, enabling the development of a cottage industry in New England.

 Because of the Napoleonic Wars, the United States embargoed all trade with France and Great Britain for a time, creating a need for American-made hats to replace European millinery.
 The straw-weaving industry filled the gap, with over $500,000 ($9 million in today's money) worth of straw bonnets produced in Massachusetts alone in 1810.

 On May 5, 1809, Mary Dixon Kies received a patent for a new technique of weaving straw with silk and thread to make hats.
 Some sources say she was the first woman to receive a US Patent, however other sources cite Hannah Slater in 1793, or Hazel Irwin, who received a patent for a cheese press in 1808, as the first.

 President Theodore Roosevelt posed for a series of photos at the Panama Canal construction site in 1906.
 He was portrayed as a strong, rugged leader dressed crisply in light-colored suits and stylish straw fedoras.
 This helped popularize the straw "Panama hat".

 The Old Order Amish, in the United States, still wear straw hats (similar to a Boater Hat), especially in the summer months.
 In the winter, or for formal wear, they will wear a felt hat.

+In modern times, the Japanese Manga series One Piece has popularized straw hats mainly due to its symbolic status in the series, with the protagonist Monkey D. Luffy wearing a traditional wide brimmed Japanese straw hat.